 What is Columbia?

 This American outdoor clothing and gear manufacturer specializes in equipment for all weather conditions.
 Exclusive technologies like Omni-Tech for waterproofing and Omni-Heat for heat retention are used in producing jackets, pants, footwear, and accessories.
-The key feature is the reliability and versatility of the apparel, which is suitable for everyday urban use and activities such as mountaineering or skiing.
+The key features are the apparel’s reliability and versatility, making it suitable for everyday urban use and activities such as mountaineering or skiing.
 Its affordability and functionality have made the brand popular among customers, from city dwellers to business travelers who value comfort and practicality.

 1990 – 2011

-All brand products are adorned with the Columbia Sportswear trademark logo, adopted in 1978.
+All brand products bear the Columbia Sportswear trademark logo, adopted in 1978.
 It consists of eight blue oval rectangles.
-Geometric shapes are laid out in pairs in the form of a diamond.
+Geometric shapes are arranged in pairs in a diamond shape.
 Rumors suggest that the resulting figure resembles a swastika.
 However, this is a coincidence, as the company’s founders are Jews who fled Nazi Germany.

 The brand’s name, “Bug,” depicts the intertwining of textile threads.
 It indicates that the brand pays attention to the smallest details and examines everything under a large magnification, which is also a tribute to the textile industry.

 The logo has the inscription “Columbia” in addition to the graphic symbol.
-From 1990 to 2011, it was complemented by the phrase “Sportswear Company,” but then the designers removed the second line and left only the main word.
+From 1990 to 2011, it was complemented by the phrase “Sportswear Company,” but the designers later removed the second line, leaving only the main word.
 The letters were placed very close in the first version of the emblem, although their lines were thin.

 2011 – today

-After the redesign, the composition remained virtually untouched – the changes were minimal.
-Developers removed the lower inscription “Sportswear Company,” reducing the graphic sign and bolding the word “Columbia” bold.
+After the redesign, the composition remained virtually untouched; the changes were minimal.
+Developers removed the lower inscription “Sportswear Company,” reduced the graphic sign, and bolded the word “Columbia.”
 Furthermore, they shortened the tail on the letter “a,” separated “C” from “o,” and cut off one side of the lower serifs, so they now point only to the right.
 As a result, the current version maintains a balance between graphics and text.
 The icon still represents a rhombus with eight miniature rectangles.

 Font and Colors